-Settling in first and second tier cities is very useful to become visible by Chinese consumers and to gain their attention.
-Due to this, although in China there are a lot online commerce opportunities, many brands choose to maintain a physical presence in big cities.
+Settling in first and second-tier cities is very useful to become visible to Chinese consumers and to gain their attention.
+Due to this, although in China there are a lot of online commerce opportunities, many brands choose to maintain a physical presence in big cities.
 A brick-and-mortar shop is often unprofitable, but it is a support for communication and customer relationship.
 We notice here that big companies in China such as Alibaba and Tencent, are trying to develop the O2O (online to offline) businesses.

 In addition, the visibility of a new foreign brand will be higher because it makes the difference from local brands while in big cities, it would have been drowned among many other competitors.

 Work on your product’s packaging and slogan